 There is also another form of underlayment on the market that is particularly important in the Toronto region, where ice, snow, and severe rainstorms are common occurrences – ice and water protectors.
 This rubberized variety will be used along with the regular felt variety to provide great protection against ice and water.
 It is an extra-tough membrane that should be used around ‘critical’ areas of your home, where it is more likely that ice may form dams or water may penetrate in like your roof valleys, around skylights, or around chimneys.

 Underlayment isn’t always necessary, but should be applied to low-sloped roofs, as well as specific high water risk areas of your home.
 It can also help improve the fire resistance of your home.
 If you have a low-sloped roof that requires a layer of underlayment, the membrane will be applied in long, overlapping strips that act as a secondary barrier against water penetration to your roof.
 These strips not only protect the joints and seams between plywood pieces on your roof decking from water damage, but they also form a seal around nails that are used during shingle installation, preventing leaks in that respect.
 Ice and water protector shields are sticky and cannot be moved once applied, unlike the regular felt variations.
 The membrane strips are also breathable, allowing your decking to release internal moisture and condensation that may have built up from within the home as well.

-In short, underlayment is another key component of your roofing system.
+In short, underlayment is another key component of your Toronto roofing system.
 We hope you’ve enjoyed our latest Professional Roofers blog, and can’t wait to share a new technical component with you next time!